-Jonas Böttern, born 1977 in Lund, completed his MFA in Fine Arts at Konstfack - University of Arts, Crafts and Design, Stockholm (2016).
-Upon graduation at Konstfack Böttern as awarded the honorouble Principle Scholarship.
+Jonas Böttern, born in 1977 in Lund, completed his MFA in Fine Arts at Konstfack - University of Arts, Crafts and Design, Stockholm (2016).
+Upon graduation from Konstfack, Böttern was awarded the honourable Principle Scholarship.
 Recently (2020), Jonas completed the postgraduate course Art in the Open at Konstfack.
-Prior to his studies at Konstfack, Böttern has participated in artist residencies in China and India and is self-taught with a background in painting and drawing.
-Traveling has always played a significant role in his artist practice and continues to do so.
-Jonas is a board member of NKF (The Nordic Art Association) in Stockholm.
-He also works as a guide at the Nordic Museum in Stockholm, an occupation that informs and inspires performative aspects of his artist practice.
+Before his studies at Konstfack, Böttern has participated in artist residencies in China and India and is self-taught with a background in painting and drawing.
+Travelling has always played a significant role in his artistic practice and continues to do so.
+In 2022, Böttern completed the postgraduate course The Photographic Artist Book - Performing Sustainability at The Royal Institute of Art in Stockholm and Sound in Interaction: Sound Art, Sound Architecture and Sound Design at Konstfack, Stockholm.